Twenkid/PlovdivGameJam2022/README.md

 _"The Bulgarian city of Plovdiv has an almost untranslatable word – “aylyak” – that manifests as a refusal to get caught up in the rat race and a scepticism about the value of overwork."_

 We participated with the goal to test the capabilities of Bevyengine etc. for our goals with the project and wanted to study and "hack" this new engine for a very short time, without prior experience with it.
-We couldn't invest a full time focus during part of the event, either, so it's just a beginning.
+We couldn't invest a full time focus during part of the event, either.
+It's just a beginning and you may join and help as improve it!

+### To do, as of 1.2.2022

+* Fix the orientation of the drone - it needs a transform to rotate it to a neutral position, there's something messed up with the quaternions, which we couldn't fix at the event.
+* Fix the background to sky blue etc.?
+* Complete the "dummy" function which reads positions and rotations of the drone from a json file and allows running without invoking Gazebo from the Docker container.